-- Community Co-PI: must have the ability to actively engage with a constituency, proven ability to communicate with a specific community about issues of importance and commitment of their organization/community to conduct research related to breast cancer. - Scientist Co-PI: must have research training and experience relevant to the fields of potential study. - Individuals applying: must have a clear enough vision of the general areas of research that might be of interest so we can effectively assist you in finding a partner.
+- Community Co-PI: must have the ability to actively engage with a constituency, proven ability to communicate with a specific community about issues of importance and commitment of their organization/community to conduct research related to breast cancer or tobacco related disease - Academic Co-PI: must have research training and experience relevant to the fields of potential study. - Individuals applying: must have a clear enough vision of the general areas of research that might be of interest so we can effectively assist you in finding a partner.